-The information stored in the affected email accounts varies by individual, but may include first and last name, addresses, date of birth, social security number, or driver's license number.
-Based on our investigation, it appears you were one of the individuals whose information was described in the emails that were accessed, and therefore your information could be affected by this incident.
-Our investigation has not found any evidence that this incident involves any unauthorized access to or use of any of AMR's internal computer systems or network.
+The information contained in the affected email accounts varies by individual, but our investigation has identified that your name along with social security number and driver's license were contained in the email accounts and, therefore, could be affected by this incident.

+Our investigation has not found any evidence that this incident involves any unauthorized access to or use of any of [LANDCAR DEALERSHIP]'s internal computer systems or network.
 Please note, at this time, we are not aware of any fraud or misuse of your information as a result of this incident.